companion-cube-lead/Data-Science-USF/Lab 1/readme.md

 You have been asked as a researcher to analyze the iris dataset which is a collection of features (columns) which descibe the lengths of different parts of a flower in a series of observations, or "examples."

 ### A comment on "features" and "examples"
 As you can see, the language we are using for columns and rows (features and examples) are a bit different when approach the dataset as data scientists, because we will treat the _model_ we will be using as a "student" which is trying to predict the underlying relationship in the dataset.
-The rows in the dataframe represent the "examples" our "student" will use to uncover the relationship in the data
+The rows in the dataframe represent the "examples" our "student" will use to uncover the underlying relationship between our features in our dataframe.

 ### Exploratory Data Analysis